djdifee/home/README.md

-## React boilerplater
+## EVRY React boilerplate

 Boilerplate to get started with React Fiber together with Redux-Saga.

 ### Deployment
 ```
     ... clone repository ...
     npm install
     npm run build
     npm start
 ```

 ### How to start working on a feature